-What do believers do when someone or something comes against us unjustly and we feel helpless to stop them?
+What do believers do when someone or something comes against us unjustly, and we feel helpless to stop them?

 4 Then the people of the land discouraged the people of Judah, and frightened them from building, 5 and bribed advisers against them to frustrate their advice all the days of Cyrus king of Persia, even until the reign of Darius king of Persia.
 Ezra 4:4-5 (NASB)

-By bending the truth in their communications back home, the opposition gained the support of the leadership and work was brought to a halt on the temple reconstruction project.
+By bending the truth in their communications back home, the opposition gained the support of the Persian leadership and work was brought to a halt on the temple reconstruction project.

 23 Then as soon as the copy of King Artaxerxes’ decree was read before Rehum and Shimshai the scribe and their colleagues, they went in a hurry to Jerusalem to the Jews and stopped them by military force.
 Ezra 4:23 (NASB)